-- The connected voltage and frequency must correspond to the values stated on the rating plate. - The cooling unit must be connected to the mains via an all-pin isolating device, which ensures at least 3 mm contact opening when switched off. - No additional temperature control may be connected upstream of the unit at the supply end. - Install the slow pre-fuse specified on the rating plate as short-circuit protection for the cables and equipment (miniature circuit-breaker, D or K characteristic, or slow fuse); in the case of rotary current devices, a power circuit-breaker, or for special-voltage units with a transformer, a corresponding transformer circuit-breaker should be - The mains connection must ensure low-noise potential equalisation.

-4.4.2 Overvoltage protection and supply line load

-- The unit does not have its own overvoltage protection.
+- The connected voltage and frequency must correspond to the values stated on the rating plate. - The cooling unit must be connected to the mains via an all-pin isolating device, which ensures at least 3 mm contact opening when switched off. - No additional temperature control may be connected upstream of the unit at the supply end. - Install the pre-fuse specified on the rating plate to protect the cable and equipment from shortcircuits. - The mains connection must ensure low-noise potential equalisation. - 4.4.2 Overvoltage protection and supply line load - The unit does not have its own overvoltage protection.
 Measures must be taken by the operator at the supply end to ensure effective lightning and overvoltage protection.
 The mains voltage must not exceed a tolerance of ±10%. - In accordance with IEC 61 000-3-11, the unit is intended solely for use at sites with a continuous current-carrying capacity (incoming mains power supply) of more than 100 A per phase and with a supply voltage of 400/230 V. If necessary, the power supply company must be consulted to ensure that the continuous current-carrying capacity at the point of connection to the public grid is sufficient for connection of such a unit.

 - The fans and compressors in single- and threephase units are intrinsically safe (thermal winding protection).
-This also applies to transformer versions, types SK 3307.710, SK 3310.710, and to special-voltage units which are likewise equipped with a transformer. - Install the slow pre-fuse specified on the rating plate (miniature circuit-breaker with D or K characteristic, power circuit-breaker or transformer circuit-breaker) to protect the cable and equipment from short-circuits.
-Select a suitable power circuitbreaker/transformer circuit-breaker in accordance with the information specified on the rating plate: Set it to the minimum specified value.
+This also applies to transformer versions, types SK 3307.710, SK 3310.710, and to special-voltage units which are likewise equipped wtih a transformer. - Install the slow pre-fuse specified on the rating plate (miniature circuit-breaker with appropriate characteristic - e. g.
+K characteristic - or fuse gG standard type, power circuit-breaker or transformer circuit-breaker) to protect the cable and equipment from short-circuits.
+Select a suitable power circuit-breaker/transformer circuit-breaker in accordance with the information specified on the rating plate: Set it to the minimum specified value.
 This will achieve the best short-circuit protection for cables and equipment.